michael-mcdonald13/triggered_lora_msg/README.md

 # triggered_lora_msg

-## Simple script to trigger an action when a GPIO pin is switched.
+## Simple micropython script to trigger an IRQ action when a selected GPIO pin is switched.